 Scientist and Christian philosopher Blaise Pascal (1623-62) wrote, “The heart has its reasons of which reason knows nothing … ” This article proposes that prayer has its reasons.
 Why we pray is important, as is prayer itself.

-What follows are twelve relevant reasons to pray daily.
+What follows are twelve relevant reasons to pray daily, not in any specific order.

 1. God’s Word Calls Us to Pray